 The beacon frame is a type of management frame, it identifies a basic service set (BSS) formed by a number of 802.11 devices.
 The access point of a BSS periodically transmits the beacon frame to establish and maintain the network.
 The beacon frame consists of a MAC header, a beacon frame body and a valid frame check sequence (FCS).
 The beacon frame body contains the information fields which allows stations to associate with the network.
 A WLAN beacon frame is created using the

 wlanMACFrame function.
 The beacon frame is encoded and modulated using the

 wlanWaveformGenerator function to create a baseband beacon packet.
 In this example the generated waveform can be:

 Stored in a baseband file format.
-The file format can be used with the example 802.11 OFDM Beacon Receiver with Live Data, which performs beacon packet decoding and describes the receiver processing.
+The file format can be used with the example 802.11 OFDM Beacon Receiver with Captured Data, which performs beacon packet decoding and describes the receiver processing.